-- Java Version: Java SE 7 Update 11 ((For Eclipse Release 9.0 and higher, a new Solar Installer manages selecting the correct Java version
+- Java Version: Java SE 8 update 202 (nothing later or you could fall into Oracle licensing) ((For Eclipse Release 9.0 and higher, a Solar Installer manages selecting the correct Java version

 needed to run Solar Eclipse.
 Java 1.7u11 or higher still needs to be installed in Windows for the Solar Eclipse Installer to run, and this is separate from the Java version that will be installed to run Solar.))